Food Serving Sizes

 In saying this though, eating until you are full is actually ingrained into our subconscious and was essential for the survival of our ancestors thousands of years ago when food was scarce.
 Since our physiology is almost identical to our ancestors, we have a tendency to naturally do the same thing.
 We tend to eat until we are full so if we are ever faced with a famine we can survive for longer.

-response and therefore greater likelihood that a large number of calories from the meal will be stored as body fat.
+The larger meal promotes a greater insulin response and therefore greater likelihood that a large number of calories from the meal will be stored as body fat.
 This was particularly useful for our ancestors because fat is the ideal fuel source for the body to draw from during a famine.

 However, famines don’t tend occur in our society and in fact, we have an over-supply of food, which contributes to our growing obesity problem.